jon-jacky/Piety/editors/ed.md

     python3 -i -m ed

+Here *python3* runs Python version 3 on my system (where the default *python* command still runs Python version 2).
-Here the *-i* option runs Python in interactive mode so you can use *readline*-style editing in commands and input text.
+The *-i* option runs Python in interactive mode so you can use *readline*-style editing in commands and input text.
 The *-i* option also makes it possible to resume an *ed.py* session after exiting, or to recover from a program crash, without losing buffer